Tax Troubles? We've Got You Covered!

 How do I invest in cryptocurrency?

 You'll need a "wallet" that can store your cryptocurrency to buy cryptocurrencies.
-In addition, you need to ensure that KYC is successfully done in the account to be eligible for purchasing cryptocurrency.
-In general, you open an account on a cryptocurrency exchange and then verify it and use real money to purchase cryptocurrencies like Bitcoin or Ethereum.
+In addition, you need to ensure that KYC is successfully done in the account to be eligible to purchase cryptocurrency.
+In general, you open an account on a cryptocurrency exchange and then verify it, and use real money to purchase cryptocurrencies like Bitcoin or Ethereum.

 How is Cryptocurrency Taxed in India?